electronifie/spark-docker/README.md

 # Apache Spark

+## This is a fork of [SingularitiesCR's spark repo](https://github.com/SingularitiesCR/spark-docker)

 An [Apache Spark](http://spark.apache.org/) container image for development and testing purposes.
 The image is meant to be used for creating an standalone cluster with one or several workers.

 - [`1.5` (Dockerfile)](https://github.com/SingularitiesCR/spark-docker/blob/1.5/Dockerfile)